GarageBand: Availability

 Prior to the launch of Apple's Mac App Store, GarageBand was only available as a part of iLife, a suite of applications (also including iPhoto, iMovie, iDVD, and iWeb) intended to simplify the creation and organization of digital content, or available on a new Mac.
 On January 6, 2011, GarageBand was made available independently on the Mac App Store in addition to iPhoto and iMovie.
-Since then Garageband's user base has increased drastically.
+Since then GarageBand's user base has increased drastically.

-Notable GarageBand Users
+Notable users

 GarageBand has been embraced by many musicians of varying levels of fame in order to record and produce music.
-Steve Lacy used the GarageBand app on his cracked 2012 iPhone to produce music for his solo projects, the Internet, and J. Cole.
+Steve Lacy used the GarageBand app on his cracked 2012 iPhone to produce music for his solo projects, like his song "Dark Red", the Internet, and J. Cole.
 That phone is currently on display in the Smithsonian.
 Nine Inch Nails made their song "The Hand That Feeds" in the software, and released a link to the multitrack GarageBand file on the band's website, allowing other GarageBand users to remix the song.
 Musicians that have collaborated with Apple to promote GarageBand include Katy Perry, John Mayer, Dua Lipa, Billie Eilish, and Lady Gaga.
 Charlotte Day Wilson, Doja Cat, Ellie Rowsell (of Wolf Alice), Sloan Struble (of Dayglow), Meghan Trainor, Ethel Cain, and Awkwafina all began learning to produce and create music using GarageBand.
-GarageBand was also used by artists such as T-Pain; Grimes for her album Visions; Anne Clark of St. Vincent for multiple projects; Danielle Haim for Haim songs, with the song "Summer Girl" starting out as a GarageBand demo; and Jesse Rutherford for his sophomore solo album, GARAGEB&, named after the application, as he produced most of the tracks in GarageBand.
+GarageBand was also used by artists such as T-Pain; Grimes for her album Visions; St. Vincent for multiple projects; Danielle Haim for Haim songs, with the song "Summer Girl" starting out as a GarageBand demo; and Jesse Rutherford for his sophomore solo album, GARAGEB&, named after the application, as he produced most of the tracks in GarageBand.
 In addition, Rihanna's hit "Umbrella" was born from a stock GarageBand drum track.
+Fiona Apple largely recorded her album Fetch the Bolt Cutters at home with GarageBand.
 As well, the music for the viral internet video Charlie the Unicorn was recorded in GarageBand.